Machel Montano: Musical career

 Montano's band was originally entitled the Panasonic Express.
-The band was later re-invented and retitled by leader Montano as The Xtatik Circus, Xtatik, The Road Marching Band and The Band of the Year.
-Since 2007 they have been known as Machel Montano HD (High Definition).
+The band was later re-invented and retitled as The Xtatik Circus, Xtatik, The Road Marching Band and The Band of the Year.
+Since 2007, they have been known as Machel Montano HD (High Definition).
 During the early 2000s, Kernal Roberts, son of the late calypsonian Lord Kitchener, was appointed the band's drummer and musical director.